Introduction to New Jersey Slot Machine Casino Gambling 2018

 New Jersey slot machine casino gambling consists of casinos and pari-mutuel facilities, currently with all 7 casinos located in Atlantic City.
-New Jersey’s gambling laws are the most permissive in the U.S. Sports betting is an active issue, and not currently allowed, but with a Supreme Court legal case ruling expected in early 2018.
+New Jersey’s gambling laws are the most permissive in the U.S. In May 2018, the U.S. Supreme Court removed the nationwide ban on sports betting.

 During their peak in 2006, when they were the only commercial casinos in the eastern U.S., Atlantic City casinos were an economic boon.
 Subsequent openings of many casinos and racinos throughout the eastern states, along with the Great Recession, has extremely reduced the profitability of Atlantic City casinos.

 Due to a recent upturn in profitability, an additional Atlantic City casino is expected to open in late May 2018.
 Another two casinos being proposed in Meadowlands as well as Jersey City.